StefanBols/NordicMafia.Helper/README.md

 - Fixed bug in Blackjack Helper
 - Fixed an english translation which were norwegian
 - New notification for fightclub battles.
 It will notify the player after 30 sec.
 See issue #49 (submitted by [Casango](https://www.nordicmafia.org/index.php?p=profile&id=15))
 - New feature: The helper now auto refresh jail page when player is broken out of jail.
 See issue #25
+- New feature: It's now possible to see status on Auto Dusør and go to settings while in jail.
+See issue #50
 ### v1.3.2
 - Added helper to Blackjack Singleplayer (thanks to [AvE](https://www.nordicmafia.org/index.php?p=profile&id=1928))
 ### v1.3.1